manumei/ChirpID-backend/tasks/info.md

 **OGG to WAV**<br>
 For better work with transforms, place the wavs in database/assets/wav

-**Silence & Noise Removal**<br>
-Choose a fixed time interval (eg. SILENCE_CUT= 2.5 seconds), and then Cut & RePaste the .wav files, but having removed from each audio, every section where there are 2.5s+ of noise / silence.<br>
-Analyze with the spectrograms, check with ChatGPT how to do it optimally.
-Reload the audios with the silence/noise parts cut.
-So now data augmentation can be done comfortably.<br>
-Make sure that the window chosen later is longer than the SILENCE_CUT chosen here.
-For example, try SILENCE_CUT = 3, AUDIO_WINDOW = 5 so that no windows are mostly noise/silence.<br>

 **Train Test Split**<br>

 Split data into Train & Test, *with stratify* so all classes get in both, using SK-Learn modules.<br>